Skip to main content

 First and foremost, clearly define the scope of your services.
 Specify whether you’ll handle bank reconciliations, financial statement preparation, payroll processing, or other tasks, leaving no room for assumptions or misunderstandings.
 A well-drafted engagement letter should remove any confusion by outlining what the client can expect, which helps prevent scope creep or confusion later.

-What is scope creep?
+What is scope creep in the accounting world?

 You offer a service to your client, let’s say bank reconciliations, and they agree to that in the contract.
 Yet, they are always calling you with spontaneous questions or sending emails with extra tasks you have never agreed upon.
 Therefore, you have no legitimate reason to ask for money for it.
 Even though it might seem little initially, you’ll soon notice that it takes up a lot of time in a month.
 That’s scope creep – you work for free.